streamnative/function-mesh-website/versioned_docs/version-0.1.11/connectors/io-crd-config/source-crd-config.md

 ## Secrets

-Function Mesh provides the `SecretsMap` field for Function, Source, and Sink in the CRD definition.
+Function Mesh provides the `secretsMap` field for Function, Source, and Sink in the CRD definition.
 You can refer to the created secrets under the same namespace and the controller can include those referred secrets.
 The secrets are provide by `EnvironmentBasedSecretsProvider`, which can be used by `context.getSecret()` in Pulsar functions and connectors.

-The `SecretsMap` field is defined as a `Map` struct with `String` keys and `SecretReference` values.
+The `secretsMap` field is defined as a `Map` struct with `String` keys and `SecretReference` values.
 The key indicates the environment value in the container, and the `SecretReference` is defined as below.

 | Field | Description |
 | --- | --- |